-Food giant Tyson to require vaccination for all US workers
+Tyson Foods, Microsoft to require vaccination for US workers

-NEW YORK (AP) — Meat processer Tyson Foods will require all of its U.S. employees to get vaccinated against COVID-19, becoming one of the first major employers of frontline workers to do so amid a resurgence of the virus.
+ARLINGTON, Va.
+(AP) — Tyson Foods will require all of its U.S. employees to get vaccinated against COVID-19, becoming one of the first major employers of front-line workers to do so amid a resurgence of the virus.

+Microsoft also announced Tuesday that it will require proof of vaccination for all employees, vendors and visitors to its U.S. offices starting in September, following similar actions recently taken by Google and Facebook.
+Microsoft also postponed its planned return to the workplace from September to no earlier than Oct.
+4, although it will allow flexibility for some employees to continue working from home, including parents of children who are not eligible for vaccines.

+While vaccination mandates have gained traction among employers, many of the companies adopting them have workforces that can transition to remote locations easily.

+Many companies that rely on large low-income workforces have far largely declined to mandate vaccines for their front-line workers, making Tyson’s announcement significant.

-One of the world’s largest food companies said Tuesday that members of its leadership team must be vaccinated by Sept.
+One of the world’s largest food companies, Tyson said that members of its leadership team must be vaccinated by Sept.
 24 and the rest of its office workers by Oct.
-1. Its frontline workers must be vaccinated by Nov.
+1. Its front-line workers must be vaccinated by Nov.
 1, although the company said the specifics were being negotiated with unions.

 Just under half of its U.S. workforce — about 56,000 employees — have been vaccinated after the company staged more than 100 vaccination events since February, it said.
-The Springfield, Arkansas, company plans to continue with those events and offer a $200 bonus for all frontline workers who receive a vaccine.
+The Springfield, Arkansas, company plans to continue with those events and offer a $200 bonus for all front-line workers who receive a vaccine.

+The United Food and Commercial Workers, which represents Tyson workers, criticized the company for imposing the requirement while the vaccines still have only emergency approval from the Food and Drug Administration.
+UFCW International President Marc Perrone said the union would be meeting with the company over the next weeks to “ensure that the rights of these workers are protected, and this policy is fairly implemented.”

+“While we support and encourage workers getting vaccinated against the COVID-19 virus, and have actively encouraged our members to do so, it is concerning that Tyson is implementing this mandate before the FDA has fully approved the vaccine,” Perrone said in a prepared statement.

-In a memo to employees, CEO Donnie King expressed alarm over the rise of the more contagious delta variant and made clear the vaccine requirement was needed to overcome persistent hesitancy to get the shots.
+In a memo to employees, Tyson CEO Donnie King expressed alarm over the rise of the delta variant and made clear the vaccine requirement was needed to overcome persistent hesitancy to get the shots.

 Tyson, whose brands include Jimmy Dean and Hillshire Farm, has grappled with deadly outbreaks of the virus at its plants and faced lawsuits from the families of some workers.
-In a news release, the company said the number of infections at its plant are currently low after the company spent $700 million on efforts to safeguard workers.
+Tyson said the number of infections at its plant are currently low after the company spent $700 million to better safeguard workers.

-Employers have increasingly been imposing vaccine mandates for workers, frustrated that vaccination rates have plateaued despite months of information campaigns, bonuses, time off and other incentives for people to get the shots.
-Other employers, including the federal government and some state and local authorities, are requiring that unvaccinated workers put up with weekly testing.

-But in the private sector, many of the vaccine mandates have come from companies with mostly office workers who are already largely vaccinated.

-Many companies that rely on large low-income workforces, including Amazon, Walmart and major grocery chains, have so far declined to mandate vaccines for their frontline workers, in part to avoid fueling a labor crunch and persistent worker turnover.
+Other companies, including Amazon, Walmart and major grocery chains, have so far declined to mandate vaccines for their front-line workers, in part to avoid fueling a labor crunch and persistent worker turnover.
+The companies are instead continuing with information campaigns, bonuses, time off and other incentives.

 Many unions also are firmly opposed to vaccine mandates for their workers.

 The spread of the delta variant is also prompting some companies to reimpose mask mandates for workers — even those who are vaccinated — in keeping with new guidance from the Centers for Disease Control and Prevention.